 Source: Library of Congress

 Pre-1970's textbooks on Virginia history may refer to Virginia Dare as the "first child" born in the New World.
-Such an English-centric perspective completely ignores the fact that Native American children had been born for 10-15,000 years in the New World.
+Such an English-centric perspective completely ignores the fact that Native American children had been born for perhaps 15,000 years in North America.

 A narrower claim that "Virginia Dare was the first modern European child born in the boundaries of the modern United States" assumes incorrectly that no children were born in the Spanish settlements established in the 1500's.
 Martín de Arguelles Jr. was born in St. Augustine, Florida, in 1566.
-He was 21 years old before Virginia Dare was born at Roanoke Island.4
+He was 21 years old before Virginia Dare was born at Roanoke Island in 1587.4

 The settlement of Virginia by the English is often presented as a conquest tale, a story of righteous and modern European colonists replacing technologically-backward, morally-challenged occupants who lacked official right to the land.
 Claims regarding the "first child born in Virginia" and the "First Families of Virginia" often reflect the racial attitudes of the 1800's, and fail to consider the Native Americans, or the Spanish and other nationalities who set foot on "Virginia" long before Jamestown was built starting in 1607.